davletbaevtr/game/README.md

 Libraries: pygame, requests, bs4.

-The game was written in a week, so sometimes the Bad and the Ugly code here
+The game was written in only one week.
+That's why it can be dowdy in some cases.